 In the above, the aggregate change is an increase of $15,435.
 This means ACME borrowed money from vendors, suppliers and from either employees or the government for accrued items.
-So of the $39,030 of increase in current assets, $15,435 was funded by short-term borrowings of money.
+Of the $39,030 of increase in current assets, $15,435 was funded by short-term borrowings of money.
 This leaves a net change of $23,595 that has to come from sales.
 Remember, cash flow from operations has to come from net profit and short-term borrowing of money.
-So is the net profit $23,595?
+Is the net profit $23,595?
 Let’s find out.

-So indeed the company earned $23,595 of profit to fund some of the increase in current assets.
-So current assets increased in the aggregate $39,030 funded by borrowing money and earning money per the following schedule:
+Indeed the company earned $23,595 of profit to fund some of the increase in current assets.
+Current assets increased in the aggregate $39,030 funded by borrowing money and earning money per the following schedule: